edobelini/Broccoli_lab/Balanced_SET_levels_favor_the_correct_enhancer_repertoire_during_cell_fate_acquisition/README.md

 <!-- About the paper -->
 ## About the paper

 In this work we described the effect of SET protein accumulation on chromatin rewiring in vitro, using Schinzel-Giedion syndrome patients IPSCs, and in vivo using Mouse and Zebrafish model.
 We used a multiomic approach combining ATAC-seq, ChIP-seq, Hi-C, RNA-seq and scMultiome (ATAC+RNA) to address the question on a genomic standpoint.
-In this page all the codes and pipelines used to analyze all data and produce the manuscript figures are deposited
+In this page all the codes and pipelines used to analyze all data and produce the manuscript figures are deposited.
+(I.E the page is under construction as of now, all the scripts will be uploaded in the next days).

 <!-- Pipelines -->
 ## Pipelines